Genoma-Agency/db-sync/README.md

   --tables arg                          tables to process (if none are
-                                        provided, use all tables) --logConfig arg (= ./db-sync-log.xml) path of logger xml configuration --pkBulk arg (= 10000000)             number of primary keys to read with a single query --compareBulk arg (= 10000)           number of records to read to compare
+                                        provided, use all tables) --logConfig arg (= ./db-sync-log.xml) path of logger xml configuration --jobs arg (= 1)                      number of parallel execution jobs, use 0 to set as the numbers of cores --pkBulk arg (= 10000000)             number of primary keys to read with a single query --compareBulk arg (= 10000)           number of records to read to compare